Description:

 Source of Data:

-Fieldwork for the 2020 survey was undertaken during the COVID-19 pandemic, with fieldwork between 20 October 2020 and 22 December 2020.
+The data for this indicator are gathered through the Employer Skills Survey (ESS).
+The 2022 survey was carried out by the Department for Education.
+It follows a longstanding UK-wide ESS series (including Scotland) which was conducted biennially from 2011 to 2017.
+In 2020, Scotland carried out its own Scottish Employer Skills Survey.
+Fieldwork for the 2020 survey was undertaken during the COVID-19 pandemic, with fieldwork between 20 October and 22 December 2020.
 Results (including comparisons over time) should be considered within this context.
-When comparing differences over time, it should also be noted that fieldwork for the 2020 survey (October to December) was carried out later in the year than for the 2017 survey (May to October).
+When comparing differences over time, it should also be noted that fieldwork for the 2020 survey (October to December) was carried out later in the year than for previous UK surveys (May to October).
+The 2022 survey had a longer fieldwork period, between June 2022 and March 2023.
 This will mean that any seasonal differences (for example, in recruitment patterns) will be reflected in the figures.

 Employers with at least two people on the payroll were in scope, and interviews were conducted at an establishment level with the most senior person at the site with responsibility for human resources and workplace skills.

-Further detail on the UK ESS is available here.
+The Scotland release from the UK ESS 2022 survey is available here.

 Definitions: